Quick Start

 print("Valid!")

-. - If any colour has a
+components, the palette must declarecolorRepresentation. - If any color has a

-is always interpreted as display sRGB; alpha (if present) is the last pair:#RRGGBBAA
+groupIdmay havereferenceInGroup: true(requires external validation). hexis always interpreted as display sRGB; alpha (if present) is the last pair:#RRGGBBAA.- Component ranges depend on

 Next steps

-- See the Colour page for
+- See the Color page for

-, and legibility metadata. - Explore Examples for richer use cases.
+- Explore Examples for richer use cases.